What is Meditation

 C.G.
 Jung

 What does Jung mean by legitimate suffering?
-As I understand it, it's the suffering that life's natural adversities serve us: a perfect sweet-sour mix of joy and sorrow.
+As I understand it, it refers to the suffering that arises naturally from life's inevitable adversities—a bittersweet blend of joy and sorrow.
+Jung further observed:

-C.G.
-Jung's insightful observation highlights a fundamental truth about the human condition: the essence of our being, or our soul, is not discovered without enduring pain.
-This brings us to a critical distinction—what Jung refers to as legitimate suffering, which I interpret as pain experienced directly, unamplified and untainted by the endless cycle of narrative reinforcement.
+Jung’s insights illuminate a fundamental truth about the human condition: the essence of our being, or our soul, is not revealed without enduring pain.
+This leads to an important distinction—what Jung terms legitimate suffering, which can be understood as existential pain, the primordial discomfort that arises directly from engaging with the raw, chaotic realities of life.

 The Danish poet Otto Gelsted speaks in the poem below, The Common, about what he calls clean pain.
 Allowing it to hurt, in Gelsted's wonderful poem, is a prerequisite for health and further: the possibility of finding the common great find.